chrallard/bishop-nutrition/README.md

 ### Add new user
 1. Select "Authentication" in the Develop menu.
 2. Click the "Add user" button.
-3. Enter the patients email address and a temporary password.
+3. Enter the patient's email address and a temporary password.
 4. You can now give these credentails to the patient.
 Make sure they know to change their password immediately after logging in the first time.
 Note: Adding a new user does not yet create the necessary data in the database.
 This is a feature that would need to be added.